 Life.
 Love.
 Death.
 Birth.
 Life’s little quirks keep us on our toes.
 Laughter.
 Joy.
 Tears.
 Smiles.
 Peanut Butter Pie.
-All of these life experiences can be exciting as well as scary, then can leave you feeling exhilarated.
-They are hard to explain and hard to express, the proper way, or I should say eloquently.
+All of these life experiences can be exciting as well as scary, they can leave you feeling exhilarated.
+They are hard to explain and hard to express the proper way, or I should say eloquently.
 Jenni asked if we would make Peanut Butter Pie for Mikey to help her celebrate all the feels.

 I have not stopped thinking about Jennie since August 7, at 610pm, when I saw her tweet that her heart had shattered.
 You know when that wave of “oh no” sways over you, that is exactly what happened.
 I mentioned to Lenny that something had happened to Jennie and I had a feeling it was bad.
 Then I saw the words that the love of her life and the father of her children passed unexpectedly.

 We talk about it every day.
 We talk about Jennie every day.
 We hold each other a little tighter in the mornings and when saying “see you later”.
 It has affected us even if we are not closer to Jennie.